gitLSW/rag-chat/API_Documentation.md

 - **Request Schema**: `None`
 - **Response Schema**: Success/Failure Response with deleted document's metadata

+### Semantic Search

+After a user question was received, it gets vectorized into a sentence embedding and the VectorDB gets queried to find the nearest neighbour paragraph vector matches to the question vector in the embedding vector space.
+The `searchDepth` parameter determines how many nearest neighbours shall be retrieved.
+Now the system finds all the unique documents which the neighbours point

 #### `POST /search`
 - **Purpose**: Performs semantic search across documents.
 - **Request Schema**: